Zilliqa/ZIP/zips/zip-3.md

 The `zilliqa` process is launched in the host machine in the manner typical of a seed node.
 As a typical seed node, the SSN should be able to service API requests at this point through the host's own API domain (akin to [api.zilliqa.com](https://api.zilliqa.com)).

-Additionally, a separate `ssn` process is launched in the same machine.
-A key pair is assigned to the `ssn`.
-The `zilliqa` process launched earlier should have been configured to recognize this key, for use during JSONRPC requests via port 4401.

-Upon startup, the `ssn` process initiates contact with the Verifier node.

-#### Step 4 - Verifier adds SSN to smart contract
+#### Step 4 - Zilliqa Research adds SSN to smart contract

-The Verifier and SSN perform the initial checks on both the blockchain data stored in the SSN as well as the SSN's ability to respond to API requests.
-Upon successful completion, the Verifier calls the `add_ssn` transition in the smart contract, which creates an entry for the SSN in the `ssnlist` table in the contract.
+Zilliqa Research calls the `add_ssn` transition in the smart contract, which creates an entry for the SSN in the `ssnlist` table in the contract.
 The `ip_addr` in the entry is initialized to the IP address of the SSN.
 The `blocknumber_when_alive_status_updated` is initialized to the Tx epoch number when the entry was created.

 #### Step 5 - Host deposits funds for staking

 A SSN in the `SSNList` contract with `stake_amount` falling below `minstake` is not considered active at this point, and is ignored by the Verifier.
 The host must activate its SSN by depositing funds into the contract through a single call to the `stake_deposit` transition.

-> Note: Stake fund depositing can only be performed once.
-In order to change the staked amount, the host will need to de-register and register back the SSN.

 #### Step 6 - Verifier performs regular checks